okiptkn/dotfiles/.firefox/README.md

 ## Summary

 ### userChrome.css
 manages firefox appearances, it uses [Nocturnal](https://userstyles.org/styles/105352/nocturnal-firefox-theme-read-description) theme as its base.
-Place it on your ~/.mozilla/firefox/[yourprofile]/chrome .
+Place it inside your firefox profile `ex : ~/.mozilla/firefox/[yourprofile]/chrome` .
 Some of these customizations are including :
-- removes icon url and uses local base64 encryption icon instead, put img folder on ~/.mozilla/firefox/[yourprofile] in case button icon not showing up properly
+- removes icon url and uses local base64 encryption icon instead, put img folder on `~/.mozilla/firefox/[yourprofile]` in case button icon not showing up properly
-- tabs are disabled by default in favor of `Tree Style Tab` add-ons
+- tabs are now disabled by default in favors of `Tree Style Tab` add-ons

 ### [surfingkeys.js]()
 custom key mapping for `Surfingkeys` add-ons, mostly vim based